Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 In fact, I always use one for protecting the surfaces and also because I don’t think I have the excellent skills to cut in a straight line.

-With such a huge variety of tapes (that come in different colors and sizes), it’s really confusing to select the one right product that can take care of your project.
+With such a huge variety of painter’s tapes (that come in different colors and sizes), it’s really confusing to select the right product that can take care of your project.

 From my personal experiences, the two products that I found promising include FrogTape and 3M ScotchBlue painter’s tape.